SciRuby/daru/README.md

 daru (Data Analysis in RUby) is a library for storage, analysis, manipulation and visualization of data in Ruby.

-daru makes it easy and intuituive to process data predominantly through 2 data structures: `Daru::DataFrame` and `Daru::Vector`.
+daru makes it easy and intuitive to process data predominantly through 2 data structures: `Daru::DataFrame` and `Daru::Vector`.
 Written in pure Ruby works with all ruby implementations.
 Tested with MRI 2.0, 2.1, 2.2 and 2.3.

 ## Features